Ramping up the Euro-Kitsch with “Eurobeat – Almost Eurovision” Musical

 So, to prove that my life is not all writing and disappearing down rabbit holes, we hit the road to see the musical Eurobeat – Almost Eurovision.

 I knew nothing of this musical.
 I’d never even heard of its title.
 A friend suggested we see it, so we prepared to enjoy a night out.
-It appealed to both Margo and me.
-We always enjoy watching Eurovision when it’s on telly—something about its kitschiness really appeals to my warped sense of humour.
-I like the ridiculous try-hard lyrics set against sequins and puppet-styled dance routines.
+It appealed to Margo and I. We always enjoy watching Eurovision when it’s on telly—something about its kitschiness really appeals to my warped sense of humour.
+I like the ridiculous try-hard lyrics set against sequins and puppet-style dance routines.
 (Sometimes, I get my costuming ideas from Eurovision!)

 Although the Eurovision Song Contest is relatively new to Australians, it’s been a European tradition for decades.
-Aussie TV picked it up around 2001 (I think) and has become a regular broadcast event ever since.
+Aussie TV picked it up in the early 80s (I think) and has broadcast it regularly ever since.

 We laugh at the cheesy suits, ridiculous gowns, absurd hairstyles, and overall delivery of the Eurovision Song Contest.